rtfisher/self_heating_network/README.md

 # self_heating_network
- self_heat.py is a script which does a self-heating nuclear network calculation (curently assuming isochoric conditions) using pynucastro for nuclear reaction rates and composition, scipy.integrate for integration method, and the Helmholtz equation of state for specific heat.
+ self_heat.py is a script which does a self-heating nuclear network calculation for either isochoric or isobaric conditions using pynucastro for nuclear reaction rates and composition, scipy.integrate for integration method, and the Helmholtz equation of state for specific heat.
 We further also compute the critical length for distributed nuclear burning